Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Experimental Illustrations

 \subsection{Illustrative 2D example}

-Here, we consider the SB problem with $\epsilon=0.1$ with $p_0$ as the 2D Gaussian distribution and $p_1$ as the Swiss roll distribution.
-As previously mentioned, we train DSBM and ASBM algorithms using IMF and IPF starting processes.
-Additionaly we consider \textit{Independent} $p_0 \rightarrow p_0$ starting processes induced by the coupling $q^0(x_0, x_1) = p_0(x_0)p_0(x_1)$.
-We present starting processes and results in Figure~\ref{fig:swiss_roll}.
-In all the cases, we observe convergence in the target distribution.
+We consider the SB problem with $\epsilon=0.1$, $p_0$ being a Gaussian distribution on $\mathbb{R}^2$ and $p_1$ being the Swiss roll.
+We train DSBM and ASBM algorithms using IMF and IPF starting processes.
+Additionally, we consider \textit{Identity} starting processes induced by $q^0(x_0, x_1) = p_0(x_0)\delta_{x_0}(x_1)$, i.e. we set $x_1 = x_0$ after sampling $x_0 \sim p(x_0)$.
+The purpose of testing the Identity coupling is to verify that IPMF converges even when initialized with a naive coupling.
+Furthermore, we hypothesize that this coupling is the best in terms of the optimality property.
+We present the starting processes and \underline{the results} in Fig.~\ref{fig:swiss_roll} in Appendix~\ref{appx:exp_details}.
+In all the cases, we observe similar results.